21 Facts about Your Bones and Osteoporosis

 Some diseases and medicines can cause bone loss.

 By age 80, caucasian women lose about one-third of their hip bone density.

-If your mother or father broke bones as an adult, you may be at risk for osteoporosis.
+If your mother or father broke bones as an adult, you may be at higher risk for osteoporosis.

 Women lose up to 20% of their bone density in the five-to-seven years around the menopause.

-There are approximately 3 million people in the UK with osteoporosis.
+There are over 3.2 million people in the UK with osteoporosis.

 People with osteoporosis have no symptoms and cannot feel bones getting weaker, and many people do not know they have osteoporosis until they break a bone.

 People with osteoporosis most often break a bone in the wrist, spine, or hip.